cingaldi/ml-kaggle-titanic/README.md

 There are more dead than survivors.
 I'll investigate on dead people data to understand why they are dead

 The first assumption that I'll take a very sad assumption: poor people are more likely to die.
 Let's check it out using passenger class

+More than half of passengers were 3rd class passengers

+    > passengers % distribution by class
+    3    55.0
+    1    24.0
+    2    21.0

+As shown in figure docs/outcome_vs_class.png, 3rd class passenger had far way less probability to save their lives